markhumphrey/api-mark-humphrey-dot-io/README.md

-# mhumphrey/flask-app-template
+# mhumphrey/api-mark-humphrey-dot-io

+*** NOTE: Currently migrating from server side templating with Jinja2 and Flask to AngularJS client side with Flask as the backend api. ***

-This is an evolving personal base template for my Flask apps wrapped up in a Docker image for development and deployment.
+This is the backend api for my web site wrapped up in a Docker image for development and deployment.

 ## Usage